-It seems simple enough to treat a traffic ticket as no big deal.
+It seems simple enough to treat a speeding ticket as no big deal.
 Why waste a day, especially a day of paid work, going to court?
 Just sign the citation, write a check or fill in the credit card information, mail back the summons, and get on with your life.
 Why sweat it?

 Consulting with a Columbus speeding ticket attorney will help you decide whether asking for a court date makes sense.
-Four possible benefits of fighting a ticket are discussed briefly here, but speaking with a lawyer who has spent significant time in traffic court will clarify the best steps to take.
+Four possible benefits of fighting a speeding ticket in Ohio are discussed briefly here, but speaking with a lawyer who has spent significant time in traffic court will clarify the best steps to take.

-Signing, paying, and returning a traffic ticket amounts to pleading guilty to the charge as issued.
+Signing, paying, and returning a speeding ticket amounts to pleading guilty to the charge as issued.
 Going to court will allow you and your attorney to present evidence for your innocence.
 Asking for a court date will also give you an opportunity to negotiate a plea to a lesser charge if you are not sure you can secure an acquittal or dismissal.
-Often times, a Columbus traffic defense attorney can appear on your behalf without you needing to be in court.
+Often times, a Ohio traffic defense attorney can appear on your behalf without you needing to be in court.

 In Ohio, convictions for most moving violations and a few equipment violations carry points.
 Most of them are between 2 points and 4 points.
 The Bureau of Motor Vehicles keeps track of the points on a driver’s record.
 When a person accumulates 12 points within 24 months, the BMV issues a six-month license suspension of your license.

 Pleading down to a lesser offense in court or convincing a judge or prosecutor to dismiss the charge altogether will spare you any points.